Advertising Policies of Gambling.com Group

-- Direct Navigation - the Group recieves traffic which arrives at our websites due to visitors directly typing in the address of our websites, sometimes as a result of TV advertising
+- Direct Navigation - the Group receives traffic which arrives at our websites due to visitors directly typing in the address of our websites, sometimes as a result of TV advertising

 Gambling.com Group does not:

-- Send Unsolicited Commercial Email - the Group only emails individuals who have double opted-in to recieve our promotions or transactional email to individuals registered for our services.
+- Send Unsolicited Commercial Email - the Group only emails individuals who have double opted-in to receive our promotions or transactional email to individuals registered for our services.

 - Incentivize our Users to Sign Up - some performance marketing companies offer their users incentives to sign up with their online gambling clients, drastically undermining the quality of the traffic.
 Incentives can include cash-back, gift cards or loyalty points.
 The Group has never done this.